OUR NEIGHBORHOOD SURVEY

 Market Distortion 1: Red Tape.
 Historic preservation and environmental conservation regulations make demolition and brand-new construction rarer and more expensive especially because the Planning and Zoning process may implicate a very long and confusing approval process involving public notice and comment

 Market Distortion 3: Taxes.
-While mostly irrelevant in other parts of the country, taxes stemming from capital gains are actually an issue here that, when combined with Proposition 13’s restrictions on allowable tax increases, may prevent people from selling because there won’t be enough money left over to buy something new
+While mostly irrelevant in other parts of the country, taxes stemming from capital gains are actually an issue here that, when combined with Proposition 13’s restrictions on allowable tax increases, may prevent people from selling because there won’t be enough money left over to buy something new.

 Okay, enough of that stuff, let’s give you a sense of our neighborhoods.

 A 1979 California Living magazine article about San Francisco was the first to divide San Francisco’s diverse neighborhoods into 10 large districts.
 Eventually, the REALTOR board used that may as the basis for the 10 MLS districts and 85 subdistricts that we use today.
-Note: there’s no overlap or correlation with voting districts.

 We explore many of those substrict neighborhoods in detail below with live market data for each big MLS district.
 Our observations are broad on purpose as each property is unique unto itself with each experience being different and the on-the-ground perspective are based on our direct experience from selling and looking at homes all over the City.